Itzel97/Upskilling-JavaInhertancePolimorphism/README.md

 Always in the context of Inheritance, a subclass can override a method of its parent class (superclass), allowing you to customize or replace its behavior entirely.

+### Why to use Inheritance and Polimorphism?

+Their principal advantage is that allows reuse the code.